Skip to main content

 Personal and family tax-free threshold

-The personal and family circumstances of the taxpayer are taken into account to calculate the personal and family minimum, which constitutes the part of the taxable base that, because it is used to satisfy basic personal and family needs of the taxpayer, is not subject to taxation for Personal Income Tax .
+The personal and family circumstances of the taxpayer are taken into account to calculate the personal and family minimum, which constitutes the part of the taxable base that, because it is used to satisfy the basic personal and family needs of the taxpayer, is not subject to taxation by the IRPF .

-To ensure the same reduction in the tax burden for all taxpayers with the same family situation, regardless of their income level, the amount corresponding to the personal and family minimum does not reduce the income of the tax period to determine the tax base, but rather passes to form part of the taxable base to be taxed at zero rate.
+To ensure the same reduction in the tax burden for all taxpayers with the same family situation, regardless of their income level, the amount corresponding to the personal and family minimum does not reduce the income of the tax period to determine the taxable base, but rather becomes part of the taxable base to be taxed at a zero rate.
 In this way, taxpayers with the same personal and family circumstances achieve the same tax savings, regardless of their income level.

 This minimum is the result of adding the taxpayer's minimum and the minimums for descendants, ascendants and disability.